groovy-lizard/Neocities-MkDocs/docs/index.md

 9. Select `New repository secrets`.
 10. Enter `NEOCITIES_API_KEY` in Name and API Key in Value.
-11. Commit to a GitHub project: `git push`
+11. Commit to a GitHub project: `git push` adding this line to check if deploy will work